7286

 SNMP Basics

 SNMP stands for Simple Network Management Protocol.
 It is a standard protocol that various devices use to communicate with each other.
-SNMP-enabled devices at remote locations (like broadcast antenna towers) can report alarms to your staff, an SNMP manager, or both, before they grow.
+With the help of SNMP software, SNMP-enabled devices at remote locations (like broadcast antenna towers) can report alarms to your staff, an SNMP manager, or both, before they grow.

 In corporate/government IT environments, monitored devices like switches, and even network printers can send SNMP traps (messages) to report status information.
 Even though SNMP isn't truly "simple" anymore, it has become a popular standard that allows devices from many different manufacturers to communicate with each other.